smcgdub/MS4_In_Safe_Hands/testing.md

 #### **1.5 Django Tests** ####

 * I have created automated Django tests in each django app in this project.
 The tests can be found in the tests.py file in each app.
-You can also run the django tests in the terminal by typing in the terminal ``
+You can also run the django tests in the terminal by typing in the terminal `python3 manage.py test`

 </details>
 <hr>